Kotlin/kotlin-spec/docs/src/md/kotlin.core/builtins.md

 > foo(2)
 > ```
 >
-> As the integer literal 2 has a type that is applicable for both versions of `foo` (see [Overload resolution section][Overload resolution] for details) and the types `kotlin.Int` and `kotlin.Short` are not related w.r.t. subtyping, it would not be possible to select a more specific candidate out of the two.
+> As the integer literal 2 may be resolved to a type applicable for both versions of `foo` (see [Overload resolution section][Overload resolution] for details) and the types `kotlin.Int` and `kotlin.Short` are not related w.r.t. subtyping, it would not be possible to select a more specific candidate out of the two.
 > However, if we consider $\Widen(\Int)$ and $\Widen(\Short)$ respectively as the types of `value`, first candidate becomes more specific than the second, because $\Widen(\Int) <: \Widen(\Short)$.

 ### Built-in floating point arithmetic types